-{\bf Acknowledgments}~ The first and second authors were supported by JSPS KAKENHI Grant Number JP22K03276 and JP23K03050, respectively.
+{\bf Acknowledgments}~ The authors thank the referee for careful reading of the manuscript and providing valuable comments, and Masahiro Mine for several helpful comments, including those on the support of $M$-functions in Theorem~\ref{thm_2_1}.
+The first and second authors were supported by JSPS KAKENHI Grant Number JP22K03276 and JP23K03050, respectively.
 This work was also supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.

 Kohji Matsumoto,\\[5pt] Graduate School of Mathematics \\ Nagoya University \\ Chikusa-ku \\ Nagoya 464-8602, Japan \\[2pt] and \\[2pt] Center for General Education \\ Aichi Institute of Technology \\ 1247 Yachigusa, Yakusa-cho \\ Toyota 470-0392, Japan \\[2pt] Email: {\tt kohjimat@math.nagoya-u.ac.jp}